cjbarrows/morbles/README.md

 [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
-[ ] cache some of the server queries on the client-side [ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics [ ] also add 'gate handoff' when 'gate' is added to map [ ] REFACTOR: move colorName to constants
+[ ] cache some of the server queries on the client-side [ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics [ ] REFACTOR: move colorName to constants
 [ ] REFACTOR: reconcile app / gameboard responsibility (start/stop, time, ball order, etc)
 [ ] REFACTOR: put # rows/cols on mapeditor?
     - or move controls component to map editor?
-[ ] REFACTOR: gate "curves" into keyframe animations
-    - maybe use Angular animations?
-[ ] BUG: expanding the # of rows did not add to the physics cells [ ] BUG: check proxy above-and-to-the-right of gate
-[ ] REFACTOR: codify entryParams
+[ ] BUG: expanding the # of rows did not add to the physics cells [ ] REFACTOR: codify entryParams
 [ ] easy adjustment of graphics scaling?
 [ ] add Angular UI controls/interactions (for learning)